Short Review: It doesn’t work and I had to go back to my hated cable company. Read on for the long review.

 Yeah, really.
 She tells me at one point that 5G in our area is limited, and I’d be better of on 4G, directly contradicting what I had been told earlier.
 I called her out on it and at that point I said I needed to talk to a supervisor, and preferably one without an accent so I could better understand what they were saying.

 My 60 year old ears don’t hear that well, and a long distance cell conversation on one bar is pretty bad, but add an accent on top of that and I’m sorry, but I can’t hear you now.
-(Yeah, that’s U.S. Cellular, but you get the point.)
+(Yeah, that was Verizon, but you get the point.)

 Nine minutes of hold later, I’m just about to hang up when Rose comes on the line.
 Rose has the same accent as Princess, so I ask her where she is located.
 The call center is in the Philippines.
 When are corporations going to wisen up to the fact that cheap labor for call centers actually harms them when customers can’t even communicate with the people who answer the phones?